Skip to code content (skip section selection)

-(1) In the development of any subdivision, the applicant shall be required to dedicate any additional right-of-way necessary to the width required by the town for streets adjoining the property, to install curbs and gutters and pave all streets adjoining the property to town standards, and to install sidewalks in accordance with the policies and requirements of §§ 155.600 through 155.607.
+(1) In the development of any subdivision requiring new or modified public infrastructure, the applicant shall be required to dedicate any additional right-of-way necessary to the width required by the town for streets adjoining the property, to install curbs and gutters and pave all streets adjoining the property to town standards, and to install sidewalks in accordance with the policies and requirements of Article 6.

 (2) The applicant shall bear the costs of the installation of all on-site improvements as required by this chapter, including provision for surface drainage, pavement, landscaping, and utilities.
 Any applicant required to install or construct off-site improvements pursuant to this section may, with the approval as a condition of subdivision approval, and upon a determination by the Planning Director that such improvements are not necessary or desirable at the time, but will be needed in the future, make a payment in lieu of such improvements or part thereof.
 The amount of any such payment shall be an amount estimated by the town to be the actual and total installation and construction costs of such improvements.
 The amount paid for a given improvement shall be considered total and complete payment for the improvements considered, and will preclude any further assessment of the property in the event that the town elects to install such improvements at a later date.

-(3) For all residential developments approved after July 3, 1995, recreation and open space dedication, or payment of fee-in-lieu thereof in accordance with § 155.203(H) shall be required.
+(3) For all residential developments and master planned conditional zoning district involving a residential component approved after July 3, 1995, recreation and open space dedication, or payment of fee-in-lieu thereof in accordance with § 155.203(H) shall be required.

 (L) Guarantees of improvements.
 Guarantee of improvements shall be made in accordance with § 155.607.

 (M) Inspections of required improvements.
 Inspections of improvements shall be made in accordance with § 155.607(D).